 Initial Review Process: All submitted manuscripts are strictly and thoroughly reviewed.
 In the initial review process, the editorial team examines the manuscript topic, format and data.
 The manuscript also undergoes the plagiarism checking process.
 If they find the manuscript is fit for the journal, they forward the manuscript for the peer-review process.

 Peer Review Process: All submitted manuscripts will undergo a detailed peer review process (Double Blind Peer Review Process).
 An editor or editor in chief takes this responsibility to arrange the review process.
-This peer-review process takes 2-3 weeks to be completed.
+This peer-review process takes about 40 days to be completed.
 In the double-blind peer review process, the manuscript undergoes many stages.
 Please view the Flowchart of Review Process.

 Review Report: After completion of the peer review process the editor and editor in chief collects the review reports from two reviewers and takes the decision based on the comments of the reviewers.
 This decision is about acceptance, rejection or revision.
 A decision letter is prepared and sent to the corresponding author.